Forever Knight: Plot

 During the series, Nick had two partners.
-For the first two seasons it is Don Schanke.
-At the beginning of the third season, Detective Schanke dies in an airplane explosion caused by a bomber, and Nick is assigned a new partner, Tracy Vetter, a rookie detective who gets the assignment due to her father's high-ranking position in the police force.
-Tracy finds herself increasingly attracted to Javier Vachon, also a new character, who is a vampire who had been a conquistador in life.
-Nick and Vachon know about each other, and Tracy knows about Vachon being a vampire, but she never knows Nick is also a vampire.
+For the first two seasons, it is Don Schanke.
+At the beginning of the third season, Detective Schanke dies in an airplane explosion caused by a bomber, and Nick is assigned a new partner, Tracy Vetter, a rookie detective who receives the assignment due to her father's high-ranking position in the police force.
+Tracy finds herself increasingly attracted to Javier Vachon, another vampire who had been a conquistador centuries earlier.
+Nick and Vachon know about each other, and Tracy knows about Vachon being a vampire, but she does not know Nick is also a vampire.

 Although Nick continues to protect the "innocent" civilians, he faces circumstances that risk the exposure of the vampire community who, up until this time, were unknown to other humans.
-Nick is faced with the choice to either move on or attempt to recapture his humanity through a method that puts Natalie's life in the balance.
-At that point LaCroix appears and indicates the time to leave is near and he must either bring Natalie over or leave her to die.
+He is faced with the choice to either relocate or attempt to recapture his humanity through a method that puts Natalie's life in the balance.
+At that point, LaCroix appears and indicates the time to leave is near and he must either bring Natalie over or leave her to die.
 Nicholas decides that neither option is acceptable and hands LaCroix a wooden stake.
-We do not see what LaCroix does, but we hear him say "Damn you, Nicholas" in stress and frustration, and the scene cuts out to the building where Nick lives and a shot of the sun rising.

-The ending is left to the viewers' interpretation but the implication is that Nick dies with LaCroix's help, hoping to join Natalie in an afterlife.
+We do not see what LaCroix does, but we hear him say, "Damn you, Nicholas," in stress and frustration, and the scene cuts out to the building where Nick lives and a shot of the sun rising.
+The ending is left to the viewers' interpretation, but the implication is that Nick dies with LaCroix's help, hoping to join Natalie in an afterlife.